thegetty/lod-gateway/README.md

 SUBADDRESSING=
                             # True or False (default).
 This enables the subaddressing check for identifiers
                             # that may be within other resources.

+                            SUBADDRESSING_MIN_PARTS - smallest number of (path) parts to consider when resolving a subaddressed path to a parent entity (default: 1) SUBADDRESSING_MAX_PARTS - largest number of (path) parts to consider when resolving a subaddressed path to a parent entity (default: 4)
 ```

 Using VS Code, it is possible to develop inside the container with full debugging and intellisence capabilities.
 Port `5001` is opened for remote debugging of the Flask application.
 For details see: https://code.visualstudio.com/docs/remote/containers